 Family Grants-A rebate of 10 percent on tuition will be given for each immediate member beyond the first of the same family, provided all are in attendance simultaneously as full-time students and provided the rebate is requested in writing.

 Spring Hill College Grants-Awarded based on demonstrated need.
-Spring Hill Room Awards-Awarded based on demonstrated need to help pay the costs of living on campus.
+Spring Hill Room Awards-Awarded by the Admissions Office based on merit to help defray the costs of living in the residence halls.
+The Financial Aid Office awards room awards to resident students based on demonstrated need to help defray the costs of living in the residence halls.